nimbix/image-common/README.md

 If you have an image derived from a non-Nimbix base, and you want to improve its execution on JARVICE, there is now a simple way to do this in your Dockerfile without having to change your FROM line.
-Currently, we only support CentOS and Ubuntu "trusty" with this trick (we will soon add xenial).
+Currently, we only support CentOS and Ubuntu with this trick.
 Just add this to the end of your Dockerfile:

 # Ubuntu